google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 ## ffmpeg

 [ffmpeg](https://ffmpeg.org/download.html) is also a free application for recording, converting, and streaming media files.
-I wouldn't say its capabilities are better or worse than Shaka Packager's, but they are different.
+I won't say its capabilities are better or worse than Shaka Packager's.
+They're just different.

-The basic pattern for an ffmpeg command looks like this.
+The basic pattern for an ffmpeg command looks like this:

     ffmpeg [GeneralOptions] [InputFileOptions] -i input [OutputFileOptions] output